oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-30-region-object.md

 ### message property{#region-object--message-property}

-A `region` object **MAY** contain a property named `message` whose value is a `message` object ([§3.11](#message-object)) containing a message relevant to the region.
+A `region` object **MAY** contain a property named `message` whose value is a `message` object ([sec](#message-object)) containing a message relevant to the region.

 A SARIF viewer **MAY** display this message when the user interacts with the region.
 (For example, if the user hovers over the region with the mouse, the viewer might present the message as hover text.)

 ### sourceLanguage property{#region-object--sourcelanguage-property}

-If the `region` object represents a portion of a text artifact that contains source code, it **MAY** contain a property named `sourceLanguage` whose value is a hierarchical string ([§3.5.4](#hierarchical-strings)) that specifies the programming language in which this portion of the source code is written.
+If the `region` object represents a portion of a text artifact that contains source code, it **MAY** contain a property named `sourceLanguage` whose value is a hierarchical string ([sec](#hierarchical-strings)) that specifies the programming language in which this portion of the source code is written.
 If the `region` object does not represent a portion of a text artifact containing source code, then `sourceLanguage` **SHALL** be absent.

 For the remainder of this section, we assume that the `region` object represents a portion of a text artifact that contains source code.

-> NOTE: This property is intended to help SARIF viewers to render code snippets ([§3.30.13](#snippet-property)) with appropriate syntax coloring.
+> NOTE: This property is intended to help SARIF viewers to render code snippets ([sec](#snippet-property)) with appropriate syntax coloring.
 It is intended for use in mixed-language files, such as HTML files that contain JavaScript™.
-For more information about this usage, see [§3.24.10](#artifact-object--sourcelanguage-property).
+For more information about this usage, see [sec](#artifact-object--sourcelanguage-property).

-if `sourceLanguage` is absent, it **SHALL** default to the value of the `sourceLanguage` property ([§3.24.10](#artifact-object--sourcelanguage-property)) of the `artifact` object ([§3.24](#artifact-object)) which describes the artifact that contains the region. `artifact.sourceLanguage` in turn defaults to `theRun.defaultSourceLanguage` ([§3.14.25](#defaultsourcelanguage-property)).
+if `sourceLanguage` is absent, it **SHALL** default to the value of the `sourceLanguage` property ([sec](#artifact-object--sourcelanguage-property)) of the `artifact` object ([sec](#artifact-object)) which describes the artifact that contains the region. `artifact.sourceLanguage` in turn defaults to `theRun.defaultSourceLanguage` ([sec](#defaultsourcelanguage-property)).
 If all three of `region.sourceLanguage`, `artifact.sourceLanguage`, and `theRun.defaultSourceLanguage` are absent, the source language of the region object **SHALL** be taken to be unknown.
 In that case, a SARIF viewer **MAY** use any method or heuristic to determine the region’s source language, for example, by examining the file’s file name extension or MIME type, or by prompting the user.

-For conventions and practices regarding the value of this property, see [§3.24.10.2](#source-language-identifier-conventions-and-practices).
+For conventions and practices regarding the value of this property, see [sec](#source-language-identifier-conventions-and-practices).